MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 Customer Insights supports three types of measures:

-- **Customer Attribute**: This measure is a single value per customer that reflects a score, value, or state for the customer.
+- **Customer attribute**: This measure is a single value per customer that reflects a score, value, or state for the customer.
 Profile attributes are created as attributes in a new system-generated entity called **Customr_Measure.** Examples are *Lifetime Value* and *Total Sales*.

 > [!div class="mx-imgBorder"]
 > ![](media/measures-customer-entity.png "Customer_Measure attribute")

-- **Customer Measure**: This measure provides input on customer behavior with breakdown by dimensions.
+- **Customer measure**: This measure provides input on customer behavior with breakdown by dimensions.
 A new entity is generated for each measure, with potential multiple records per customer.
 Examples: *Number of visits per channel* and *Total sales per day*.
-- **Business Measure**: This measure helps you track your business performance and health.
+- **Business measure**: This measure helps you track your business performance and health.
 Examples: *Average sales per customer* and *MAU*.

 There are two possible outputs for a business measure:
  - A single-number measure that displays on the home page.
  - A new entity.

 Later we show how to create these outputs.